Tropini-lab/PUPpy/README.md

 >fig|6666666.855680.peg.1
 ```

+**Note**: Currently, PUPpy do not supports any "." (dots) in CDS filenames except for the file extension.

 Moreover, input CDS filenames must meet the following 3 requirements to be used by PUPpy:

 1) Filename must **start** with a unique identifier that allows you to distinguish organisms in the defined community.